Egbert Kankeleit

-Egbert Kankeleit (16 April 1929 in Hamburg, Germany – 23 December 2022 in Darmstadt) was a German nuclear physicist.
-He was the son of Otto Kankeleit and Margarete Kankeleit (née Holl).
+Egbert Kankeleit (16 April 1929 – 23 December 2022) was a German nuclear physicist.

-Education
+Early life and education

-Egbert Kankeleit studied nuclear physics in Munich and earned his doctorate in 1961 as one of Heinz Maier-Leibniz’s group.
+Egbert Kankeleit was born in Hamburg, Germany on 16 April 1929, as the son of Otto Kankeleit and Margarete Kankeleit (née Holl).
+He studied nuclear physics in Munich and earned his doctorate in 1961 as one of Heinz Maier-Leibniz’s group.
 After that he went to Caltech in Pasadena in the role of Senior Research Fellow.
 From there he followed a call to TH Darmstadt, where he remained until his retirement in 1997.

 Studies

 The Mössbauer spectroscopy had a particular influence on his scientific work.
 He was the founder of the conversion electron Mössbauer spectroscopy (Konversionselektronen-Mößbauer-Spektroskopie), which he first deployed in the field of nuclear physics (nuclear moments) and later increasingly in the field of materials science (isomeric shifts).
 The study of muonic atoms at CERN, as well as parity violation during gamma decay and positron research at the Society for Heavy Ion Research (GSI: Gesellschaft für Schwerionenforschung) also belonged to the central aspects of his research.

 The miniaturised Mössbauer spectrometer (MIMOS) was developed in Egbert Kankeleit’s team and was successfully deployed during the recent Mars missions.